veit/python-basics-tutorial/docs/types/strings/operators-functions.rst

    'pythonistas!'

-However, the index and slice notation cannot be used to add, remove or replace elements, as character strings are immutable:
+However, the index and slice notation cannot be used to add, remove or replace elements, as character strings are :term:`immutable`:

 .. code-block:: pycon